-Series A, B, C, & D funding are funding rounds that take place after an initial investment, typically known as the “seed funding stage.”
-Each round allows investors to partake in an investment in a high-potential startup or small business in exchange for a stake in equity Equity stake refers to the ownership percentage an investor has within a business.
+Series A, B, C, and D funding are rounds of financing that are provided after an initial investment of funds, typically known as the “seed funding stage.”
+Each round allows investors to partake in an investment of a high potential startup or small business in exchange for a stake in equity Equity stake refers to the ownership percentage an investor has within a business.
 This is usually accommodated by a convertible note, which is the financial agreement between the investor and your business. .
-These rounds typically have various purposes, funding amounts, and valuations, all of which intend to promote the growth and expansion of the business being invested in.
+These rounds typically have various purposes, funding amounts, and valuations, all of which intend to promote growth and expansion of the business being invested in.

-- The further a business partakes in funding rounds, the more equity is given up and the larger the business scale becomes.
+- The further a business partakes in funding rounds, the more equity is given up and the larger the scale of the business.

 ---|---|---|